Travel Guide Customize Your Trip

 Day 01: – Flight from Kathmandu Ramechhap and drive 4 hours or Kathmandu to Lukla flight 35 minute flight, Distance 136.17km, and trekking to Phakding (2,652m/8,698ft): walking distance 2-3 hours, 200 meters descent and 50 meters ascent – 8km

-Day 02: – Phakding trekking to Namche Bazzar (3,440m/11,283ft): walking distance 5-6 hours, 300 meters ascent and 300 meters descent – 11.3 km.
+Day 02: Phakding trekking to Namche Bazzar (3,440m/11,283ft): The walk takes 5-6 hours and involves a 300-meter ascent and a 300-meter descent, or 11.3 km.

-Day 03: – Namche Bazaar treks to Tengboche (3,870 m/12,697 ft): walking distance 4-5 hours, 350 meters descent and 750 meters ascent- 10.4 km.
+Day 03: Namche Bazaar treks to Tengboche (3,870 m/12,697 ft): The walking distance is 4-5 hours, and the ascent is 10.4 km, 350 meters downhill and 750 meters uphill.

-Day 04: – Tengboche trekking to Dingboche (4,350 m/14,272 ft): walking distance 5 hours, 70 meters descent and 580 meters ascent – 12 km.
+Day 04: Tengboche trekking to Dingboche (4,350 m/14,272 ft): walking distance 5 hours, 70 meters descent, and 580 meters ascent—12 km.

 Day 05: – Dingboche Trekking to Lobuche (4,940 m/16,207 ft): walking distance 4-5 hours, 700 meters ascent – 9 km

-Day 06: – Trek from Lobuche to Everest base camp (5,364 m/17,598 ft.) & trek back to Gorakshep (5,170 m/16,961 ft.) & Helicopter fly back to Lukla.
+Day 06: Trek from Lobuche to Everest base camp (5,364 m/17,598 ft.), trek back to Gorakshep (5,170 m/16,961 ft.), and fly back to Lukla by helicopter.
 Trek hour: 6-8 hrs.

 Cost